MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 1. Leave the PowerShell open.

-You have successfully created a new transport rule that applies the custom OME template automatically, when a member of the finance department sends a message to external recipients.
+You have successfully created a new transport rule that applies the custom branding template automatically, when a member of the finance department sends a message to external recipients.

 ## Task 5 – Test the custom branding template

-To validate the new custom OME configuration, you need to use the account of Lynne Robbins again, who is a member of the finance team.
+To validate the new custom configuration, you need to use the account of Lynne Robbins again, who is a member of the finance team.

 1. Log into Client 2 VM (LON-CL2) as the **lon-cl2\admin** account.